quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 states in a similar way to the pre-defined states in this document.

 ## tuple_assigned {#quic-tupleassigned}
-Importance: Base

 This event is used to associate a single TupleID's value with other parameters that describe a unique network tuple.
+It has Base importance level.

 As described in {{Section 7.2 of QLOG-MAIN}}, each qlog event can be linked to a single network tuple by means of the top-level "tuple" field, whose value is a TupleID.
 However,